 We have not made any material divestitures in the current or past three fiscal years.
-We recorded losses on disposal of property and equipment of ¥110 million, ¥144 million and ¥119 million for the fiscal years ended March 31, 2004, 2005 and 2006, respectively.
-The losses for the fiscal years ended March 31, 2004 and 2005 were mainly due to disposal of back-office systems and telephone rights.
+We recorded losses on disposal of property and equipment of ¥144 million, ¥119 million and ¥151 million for the fiscal years ended March 31, 2005, 2006 and 2007, respectively.
+The loss for the fiscal year ended March 31, 2005 was mainly due to disposal of back-office systems and telephone rights.
 The loss for the fiscal year ended March 31, 2006 was mainly due to disposal of software, such as for back-office systems.
+The loss for the fiscal year ended March 31, 2007 was mainly due to the disposal of software, such as back-office systems and network equipment related to the closing of a network operation center.